asgood23/STATIONS/diverse-tomes/fruit-veg-spells.md

 7. **Don’t Get Carrot Away** - target carrot becomes anchored to the spot
 8. **Melondramatic** - target melon gains sentience, speech, extreme emotions and a desire for attention
 9. **Berry Nice** - enchant berries so that anyone who eats them is berry amenable to your suggestions
-10. **Rutabad grandma** - transforms target into a very old and very grumpy rutabaga grandma
+10. **Rutabad Grandma** - transforms target into a very old and very grumpy rutabaga grandma
-11. **Call a Flower** pick up a flower and have a pleasant conversation with another flower anywhere in the world
+11. **Call a Flower** - pick up a flower and have a pleasant conversation with another flower anywhere in the world
-12. **Grape Idea** target can only think about grapes for 10 minutes, or realize the perfect solution to a predicament, but it must involve grapes
+12. **Grape Idea** - target can only think about grapes for 10 minutes, or realize the perfect solution to a predicament, but it must involve grapes
-13. **Cornucopia** target ear of corn gets hotter and hotter until kernels pop, revealing the exact items the caster needs at the moment
+13. **Cornucopia** - target ear of corn gets hotter and hotter until kernels pop, revealing the exact items the caster needs at the moment
 14. **Turnip the Heat**- target turnip emanates an earthy heat, able to warm up a small room for 24 hours
 15. **Turnip the Jams** - target turnip turns into a very loud, very bass-y speaker, bumping some serious jams
 16. **Hail a Cabbage** - transforms target cabbage into a taxi service that will transport the caster and up to 4 others to a destination, for a fee; may get lost or stuck in traffic